artfwo/aalink-js/README.md

 # aalink-js

-aalink-js is a JavaScript port of [aalink](https://github.com/artfwo/aalink), async interface for Ableton Link built for interactive multimedia applications running in Node.js.
+aalink-js is a JavaScript port of [aalink](https://github.com/artfwo/aalink), async interface for Ableton Link, built for interactive multimedia applications running in Node.js.

 It provides a simple programming interface for writing concurrent JavaScript